Skip to main content

 31 January following the tax year Balance of any income tax due (known as balancing payment), plus the first payment on account for the next tax year

 Student loan repayments due are always paid as part of the balancing payment and are not included in payments on account.
-For tax years where class 2 NIC is due, this will also be paid as part of the balancing payment and is not included in payments on account.
-This is also the case if voluntary class 2 NIC is paid (for the 2024/25 tax year onwards only voluntary class 2 NIC can be paid- see our page, NIC for the self-employed for more details).
+For tax years where class 2 National Insurance contributions are due, this will also be paid as part of the balancing payment and is not included in payments on account.
+This is also the case if voluntary class 2 National Insurance contributions are paid (for the 2024/25 tax year onwards only voluntary class 2 National Insurance contributions can be paid – see our page, National Insurance for the self-employed for more details).
+Payments on account also do not include any capital gains tax, which is either due as part of the balancing payment, or for residential property gains, within 60 days of disposing of the property.

 Example – payments on account